confluentinc/examples/ccloud/docs/ccloud-stack.rst

 -  Create a new service account
 -  Create a new Kafka cluster and associated credentials
 -  Enable Schema Registry and associated credentials
--  Create a new ksqlDB app and associated credentials
+-  (Optional) Create a new ksqlDB app and associated credentials
 -  Create ACLs with wildcard for the service account

 .. figure:: images/ccloud-stack-resources.png